Anderbone/kdk-property-website/content/english/_index.md

     - name : "Management/Maintainence"
       icon : "ion-lightbulb"
       color : "primary-darker"
-      content : "KDK can provide a after purchase service where our staff will attend to your property whether it is emptied or occupied"
+      content : "KDK can provide a after purchase service where our staff will attend to your property whether it is emptied or occupied."

 ############################ call to action ###########################